Thank you, veterans!

 • DD214

-• If you’re receiving Federal VA Education benefits under your military service, you must submit a copy of member copy 4 of your DD214.
+• If you’re receiving Federal VA Education benefits for your military service, you must submit a copy of Member Copy 4 of your DD214.

 7. Receive your payment